odoo/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/calls_for_tenders.rst

 Finally, click :guilabel:`Requests for Quotation` (in the breadcrumbs, at the top of the page) to navigate back to an overview of all |RfQs|.

-The canceled orders can be seen, greyed out and listed with a :guilabel:`Cancelled` status, under the :guilabel:`Status` column at the far-right of their respective rows.
+The cancelled orders can be seen, greyed out and listed with a :guilabel:`Cancelled` status, under the :guilabel:`Status` column at the far-right of their respective rows.

 Now that all product quantities have been ordered, the purchase process can be completed, and the